 You expect your elderly relatives to feel safe and comfortable in a nursing home.
 Unfortunately, this does not always happen.
-There are far too many cases of nursing home abuse, and sometimes, it does not become apparent to the family for a long time.
+There are far too many cases of nursing home abuse in Dade City Nursing Homes, and sometimes, it does not become apparent to family members for a long time.
+Ehen you do suspect neglect of abuse in a nursing hoe, contact a specialized nursing home neglect lawyer like Distasio Law Firm to help seek justice.

 Abuse can sometimes go unnoticed because of the vulnerable state of the residents.
 Nursing home residents may have such conditions as: